VIETNAM’S YEAR IN REVIEW AND OUTLOOK FOR 2020

 Source: Vietnam Briefing

-For Foreign companies want to start businesses and look for an office:
+For Foreign companies want to start businesses or expand business and look for an office in Vietnam:

 Phone: (+84) 398 716 459 – Available via Whatsapp/ Viber/ Zalo